What Is the Difference Between Scorpions and Spiders?

 • Icon

-Behavior: Scorpions are nocturnal hunters that use their pincers to capture prey and their stinger for defense or subduing food.
+Behavior: Scorpions are nocturnal hunters that actively search for insect or smell prey and use their pincers to capture prey and their stinger for defense or subduing food.

 • Icon